|

 17 Home Décor & DIY Projects to Complete This Summer

-The beginning of Summer is always a great time of year to sit down and carefully reconsider both your personal goals and your home goals too.
+The beginning of Summer is always a great time of year to sit down and carefully reconsider both your personal goals and your home goals, too.

-After all, you have the added benefit of knowing what has worked well for you these past 6 months and what things you need to spend time tweaking from now until the end of the year.
+After all, you have the added benefit of knowing what has worked well for you the past 6 months and what things you need to spend time tweaking from now until the end of the year.

 I used to think room makeovers took anywhere from 30 minutes to an hour because I had seen so many on TV.